openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 - Automatically removing Multus from the cluster upon RPM uninstall
 - Support Multus for multi-node deployments of MicroShift
+- Providing network policies or admission webhook for Multus

 ## Proposal